Noncitizens, Voting Violations and U.S. Elections

 U.S. Elections Are Vulnerable to Noncitizen Voting Fraud

 Several past elections – for the presidency and other offices – have been extremely close.
 Accordingly, ballots cast by noncitizen voters have the potential to improperly alter the outcome of elections.
-Consider how close the 2000 presidential election was.
-Could the outcome have been affected by noncitizen voting?
-The answer is yes.
+Consider how close the 2000 presidential election was – and how tight recent congressional and gubernatorial elections, have been.
+Could the outcomes have been affected by noncitizen voting?
+The answer is probably yes.

-With the 2016 election fast approaching, and candidates publicly alleging that the system is rigged, the possibility exists that voting by noncitizens could significantly influence the results.
-Many immigrants’ rights groups contend that noncitizen voting constitutes a harmless misunderstanding of the rules and should not cause great concern.
+With the 2020 election fast approaching, the possibility exists that voting by noncitizens could significantly influence the results.
+Many “immigrants’ rights” groups contend that noncitizen voting constitutes a harmless misunderstanding of the rules and should not cause great concern.
+Even worse, a small but vociferous and radical minority of open-borders enthusiasts has claimed that noncitizen voting is actually a good thing![iv]
 However, this approach undermines the rule of law.
 It also enables individuals whose interests may not coincide with those of the American people to exert influence on our domestic politics.
 Given the rate at which both the legal and illegal alien populations have been allowed to grow, the United States should be concerned with ensuring that the electoral power of U.S. citizens is not undermined and with protecting the United States from foreign influence through “diaspora diplomacy.”

 Noncitizen Voting Is Illegal

-The National Voter Registration Act of 1993 (NVRA) requires that persons registering to vote in federal elections affirm that they are United States Citizens.
+The National Voter Registration Act of 1993 (NVRA, also known as the “Motor Voter Act”) requires that persons registering to vote in federal elections affirm that they are United States Citizens.
 Failure to do so is a crime punishable under the following statutes: